Monotonicity and local uniqueness for the Helmholtz equation: Introduction

 Previous monotonicity-based results often considered second order equations with positive bilinear forms, such as the conductivity equation.
-So far, this positivity has been the key to proving monotonicity inequalities between the coefficient and the Neumann-Dirchlet-operator, and previous results fail to hold in general for equations involving a positive frequency $k > 0$ (or a negative potential for the Schrödinger equation).
+So far, this positivity has been the key to proving monotonicity inequalities between the coefficient and the Neumann-to-Dirichlet operator, and previous results fail to hold in general for equations involving a positive frequency $k > 0$ (or a negative potential for the Schrödinger equation).
 In this article, we remove this limitation and introduce methods for more general elliptic models.
 We will focus on the Helmholtz equation in a bounded domain as a model case, but the ideas might be applicable to inverse boundary value and scattering problems for, e.g., Helmholtz, Maxwell, and elasticity equations.
 The main technical novelty of this work is that we treat compact perturbations of positive bilinear forms by extending the monotonicity relations to only hold true up to finitely many eigenvalues, and to extend the localized potentials arguments to hold on spaces of finite codimension.

-It should also be noted that the localized potentials arguments stem from the ideas of the Factorization Method that was originally developed for scattering problems involving far-field measurements of the Helmholtz equation by Kirsch \cite{Kir98}, cf.\ also the book of Kirsch and Grinberg \cite{kirsch2008factorization}, and then extended to the inverse conductivity problem by Brühl and Hanke \cite{Bru00,Bru01}, cf.\ also the overview article \cite{harrach2013recent}.
+It should also be noted that the localized potentials arguments in \cite{gebauer2008localized} stem from the ideas of the Factorization Method that was originally developed for scattering problems involving far-field measurements of the Helmholtz equation by Kirsch \cite{Kir98}, cf.\ also the book of Kirsch and Grinberg \cite{kirsch2008factorization}, and then extended to the inverse conductivity problem by Brühl and Hanke \cite{Bru00,Bru01}, cf.\ also the overview article \cite{harrach2013recent}.
 For the inverse conductivity problem, the Monotonicity Method has the advantage over the Factorization Method that it allows a convergent regularized numerical implementation (cf.\ \cite[Remark~3.5]{harrach2013monotonicity} and \cite{garde2017regularized}) and that it can also be used for the indefinite case where anomalies of larger and smaller conductivity are present.
+The localized potentials approach in \cite{gebauer2008localized} has recently been extended to show the possibility of localizing and concentrating electromagnetic fields in \cite{harrach2018localizing}.